-Dental emergencies occur when a patient has trama, pain, or an infection that can’t wait for a regular appointment.
-Examples include broken teeth or abscesses.
-Dr. Aimee Kraft and Dr. Eric Last offer prompt, effective emergency treatment to patients of all ages.
-If you’re experiencing a dental emergency, please contact Aimee Kraft DDS and Eric Last DDS in Brooklyn Heights, New York City, so their staff can advise you on what to do and they can prepare for your arrival.
+Dental emergencies occur when a patient has trauma, pain, or an infection that can not wait for a regular appointment.
+Dr. Aimee Kraft offers prompt, effective emergency treatment to patients of all ages.
+If you are experiencing a dental emergency, please contact Aimee Kraft DDS in Brooklyn Heights in New York, so her staff can advise you on what to do and they can prepare for your arrival.

 A dental emergency is a dental problem that requires immediate professional treatment.
 Some of the most common examples of dental emergencies include: